DeiC-HPC/cotainr/doc/development/maintenance.rst

 In addition to updating the dependencies, the following should also regularly be updated:

 - The OS and Python version for the Read the Docs configuration in `.readthedocs.yaml <https://github.com/DeiC-HPC/cotainr/blob/main/.readthedocs.yaml>`_.
-- The actions used in the GitHub workflows in `.github/workflows/`.
+- The versions of the actions used in the GitHub workflows in `.github/workflows/`.
 - The ARM64 `os.runs-on` target in the `matrix.json <https://github.com/DeiC-HPC/cotainr/actions/workflows/matrix.json>`_ file.
 As of July 2025, you must specify a specific Ubuntu version for the ARM64 target, e.g. `ubuntu-24.04-arm` whereas the x86_64 target can be set to `ubuntu-latest`.

 Maintenance MARKs
 -----------------
-To make it easier to keep track of the places in the code that require maintenance when `cotainr` dependencies are updated, we use :code:`MARK`'s in the code.
+To make it easier to keep track of the places in the code and documentation that require maintenance when `cotainr` dependencies are updated, we use :code:`MARK`'s in the code.
 Specifically, we use the following marks:

 - :code:`MARK_PYTHON_VERSION`: Indicates that the code needs to be updated when changes are made to the tested Python versions.
 - :code:`MARK_APPTAINER_VERSION`: Indicates that the code needs to be updated when changes are made to the tested  Apptainer/SingularityCE versions.